 In Colorado, it’s estimated that 1.2 gallons of water are consumed per kilowatt-hour (kWh) of energy used.
 13% of the nation’s energy use is by the water sector.

-We reached at least 120 residents and can save up to 720,000 gallons of water collectivley in our region every year – enough water to fill roughly 1.2 Olympic-size swimming pools.
+In 2017 we reached at least 120 residents and the potential is there to save up to 720,000 gallons of water collectively in our region every year – enough water to fill roughly 1.2 Olympic-size swimming pools.
 That’s about 6,000 gallons per 1,000 square feet of roof during the rain water collecting season, March-October.

 Very informative and hands on.